 - Unclear whether this product provides parental consent notice and method for submission.

-- Unclear whether this product transfers parental consent obligations to the school or district.
+- Parental consent obligations are transferred to the school or district.

 11.4: Legal Requirements